drseg/swift-fsm/README.md

 **Friendly Finite State Machine Syntax for Swift on macOS, iOS, tvOS and watchOS**

-Inspired by [Uncle Bob's SMC][2] syntax, Swift FSM is a pure Swift DSL for declaring and operating a Finite State Machine (FSM).
+Inspired by [Uncle Bob's SMC][2] syntax, Swift FSM is a Swift DSL for specifying and operating a Finite State Machine (FSM).

-This guide presumes some familiarity with FSMs and specifically the SMC syntax linked above.
-Swift FSM makes liberal use of [`@resultBuilder`][3] blocks,  [operator overloads][4],  [`callAsFunction()`][5], and [trailing closures][6], all in combination with one another - familiarity with these concepts will also be helpful.
+This guide presumes familiarity with FSMs and specifically the SMC syntax linked above.
+Swift FSM makes liberal use of [`@resultBuilder`][3] blocks,  [operator overloads][4],  [`callAsFunction()`][5], and [trailing closures][6], all in combination with one another - familiarity with these concepts is helpful.

 ## Requirements

 Swift FSM is a Swift Package for all Apple platforms, available through the Swift Package Manager, and requires Swift 6 or later.
-Owing to its use of polymorphic actor isolation, it is limited to macOS 15, iOS 18, tvOS 18, and watchOS 11 or later.
+It is limited to macOS 15, iOS 18, tvOS 18, and watchOS 11 or later.

-It is tested against strict concurrency rules and should be fully compliant, and should work with projects still using Swift 5 language mode, however there will likely be spurious warnings, and possibly some compilation errors in some environments (see both [Swift Concurrency][7], and [Swift 6 Language Mode][8]).
+Swift 6 Language Mode is recommended - it should work with projects still using Swift 5 language mode, however there will likely be warnings, and possibly compilation errors in some environments (see both [Swift Concurrency][7], and [Swift 6 Language Mode][8]).

 It has one dependency - Apple’s [Algorithms][9].

 ## Basic Syntax

-Borrowing from SMC, we will use the example of a subway turnstile system.
-This turnstile has two possible states: `Locked`, and `Unlocked`, and two possible events: `Coin`, and `Pass`.
+We will mirror SMC’s examples using a subway turnstile system.
+This turnstile has two states: `Locked`, and `Unlocked`, and two events: `Coin`, and `Pass`.

 The logic is as follows (from Uncle Bob, emphasis added):